vwegmayr/dementia-classification/README.rst

 There change the project name and path for the new project.

-Make sure the ise-squad-runner is enabled.
+Make sure the ise-squad-runner is enabled and merging is only possible after a successful build.